Semantic URL attack: Example

-If the resetpassword.php accepts these values, it is vulnerable to a semantic URL attack.
-The new password of the user002 e-mail address will be generated and sent to alternative@emailexmaple.com which causes user002's e-mail account to be stolen.
+If resetpassword.php accepts these values, it is vulnerable to a semantic URL attack.
+The new password of user002's e-mail address will be generated and sent to alternative@emailexample.com which causes user002's e-mail account to be stolen.

 One method of avoiding semantic URL attacks is by using session variables.
 However, session variables can be vulnerable to other types of attacks such as session hijacking and cross-site scripting.